 - Green Tea.
 Matcha is the perfect substitute for your morning coffee on your 21-Day Cleanse, tea, especially green tea, contains naturally occurring antihistamines which reduce allergy symptoms.
 Drinking hot tea also thins your nasal passages through the inhalation of steam, which helps soothe and clear a runny nose.

 - Probiotics.
-You know we encourage you to take your probiotics, and not only do they nourish the good bacteria in your gut, they help strengthen and regulate your immune system, and lower antibodies which cause allergy symptoms.
+You know we encourage you to take your probiotic capsules, and not only do they nourish the good bacteria in your gut, they help strengthen and regulate your immune system, and lower antibodies which cause allergy symptoms.
 Probiotic supplements, coconut water kefir, chick pea miso, and cultured vegetables, are all excellent sources of various probiotics; it’s good to mix it up and consume a variety of strains.
 A good combination of supplements and raw probiotic foods will have you covered.

 - Apples.
 Apples and apple peels are rich in quercetin, a flavonoid containing natural antihistamine and anti-inflammatory properties.
 Quercetin has been shown to inhibit immune cells from releasing histamines, which cause allergy symptoms like itchy, watery eyes, a runny nose, hives, itching, and sneezing.
 Try our sugar and allergen-free Apple Cobbler for a cleanse-friendly, delicious, and comforting treat.